pyladies/pyladies/www/_posts/2024/2024-03-06-pyladies-at-pycon.md

 author_link: https://twitter.com/ncclementi
 ---

-Are you heading to PyCon US 2024?

-Here is a list of PyLadies that will be presenting their work at the conference.
-As well as conference events that you won't want to miss.
+We are proud to share that there will be strong representation from PyLadies and our community members at PyCon US.
+Don't miss the talks and tutorials presented by PyLadies, and be sure to attend and check out the events and summits organized by PyLadies members worldwide.

-Use this opportunity to learn more about the amazing work that PyLadies are doing and don't hesitate to reach out.
+[Register](https://us.pycon.org/2024/registration/register) for PyCon US 2024 now.
+Use this opportunity to learn more about the amazing work that PyLadies are doing.

+We can't wait to see you all in Pittsburgh!
+Congratulations PyLadies!

 ## Tutorials